 How long does it take for edibles to kick in?

 Most edibles have to be broken down by the digestive system before they take effect.
 Therefore, you probably won’t feel anything right off.
 In fact, you can expect the full effects to hit about an hour after consumption.
 One exception is infused hard candies—these tend to kick in between 15 and 45 minutes because some of the THC is naturally delivered sublingually.
 The general timeline to remember is between 30 and 90 minutes with most other types of edibles.

 How long do edibles last?

 The duration of effects can vary depending on your metabolism, potency, and even the type of edible.
-However, keep in mind, the effects of edibles do tend to be much longer than the effects of smoking or vaping THC.
+However, keep in mind, the effects of edibles tend to last much longer than the effects of smoking or vaping THC.
 While smoking or vaping may yield a high that lasts between an hour or four, edibles may last for six hours or longer.
 So make sure you’ve carved out enough time for those effects to pass before you have to drive, go to work, or do anything that requires your full focus.

 How long do edibles stay in your system?

 It’s not unheard of for people to feel the lingering effects of an edible 12 hours or more after consumption.
 Edibles take longer to process, so you may notice a little residual relaxation or fatigue even after you suspect the high has worn off.
 The metabolites of THC can stay in your system for a lot longer, though, even though the euphoric effects will long be gone.
 THC is detectable in urine for as little as three days to up to a month or longer.